 Two different options for the timing of the auction are possible.
 One option is an opening auction after day-ahead results are received and before the continuous intraday trading starts in the Nordic region.
-Gate opening for continuous trading is suggested to be at 15.00 as described in section 3.1.
 Alternatively, the auction could be held as closing auctions.
-This would, however, require hourly auctions, i.e. 24 auctions per day.
-Both options have advantages and disadvantages that are further described when going through the different evaluation criteria.
+This is described in the following chapter.